Bookings are limited for this photography tour. Place your deposit online to secure your spot instantly.

 Exotic Sri Lanka Photo Tour

 Set in the Indian Ocean in South Asia, the tropical island nation of Sri Lanka has a history dating back to the birth of time.
-It is a place where the original soul of Buddhism still flourishes and where nature’s beauty remains abundant and unspoilt.
+It is a place where the original soul of Buddhism still flourishes and where nature’s beauty remains abundant and unspoiled.
 This Exotic Sri Lanka Photo Tour 2019 will show you more than you thought could possibly exist in such a small country.

 Few places in the world can offer such a remarkable combination of stunning landscapes, pristine beaches, captivating cultural heritage and unique experiences within such a compact location.
 Within a 65,610 kilometre area, lie 8 UNESCO World Heritage Sites, 1,330 kilometres of coastline – much of it pristine beach – 15 national parks showcasing an abundance of wildlife, nearly 500,000 acres of lush tea estates, 250 acres of botanical gardens, 350 waterfalls, 25,000 water bodies, to a culture that extends back to over 2,500 years.